ConacBreslin/technostalgia/README.md

 ### Imagery
 The overall image of the site was to be kept clear, simple and intuitive.
 ### Colour scheme
-It was important to keep the colour scheme of the quiz extremely simple.
-Information on the [psychology of colours](https://www.vandelaydesign.com/the-psychology-of-color-in-web-design/) in website design indicates that blue can help convey trustworthiness and so a dark shade of blue was picked for the font.
+According to Shane Barker in ["The Psychology of Color in Web Design"](https://www.vandelaydesign.com/the-psychology-of-color-in-web-design/), pink raises emotions of fun and romance and is "ideal for websites that hearken back to olden days".
+The predominantly pink background image was picked with this in mind.
+The colours from the image were identified using [imagecolorpicker.com](https://imagecolorpicker.com/) and used throughout the site.
  A [minimum contrast ratio](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) of 4.5:1 for small text and 3:1 for large text is recommended.
 This site wanted a strong but not too stark contrast.
 The contrast ratio of the site is [11.14](assets/images/contrastratio.png).
 ### Typography
 Information on the [psychology of fonts](https://fabrikbrands.com/font-psychology-and-typography-inspiration-in-logo-design) indicated that a serif font can  convey trust and respectability.
 With this in mind the Vesper Libre font was selected in [Google Fonts](https://fonts.google.com/) for its simplicity.
 ## Features